 The boundaries of the development areas were drawn to exclude land within regulated wetlands and flood hazard areas, as these areas are not suitable for development.
-Changes to the boundaries of these areas are not expected.
+Changes to the boundaries of these areas are not expected at this time.
 However, such changes should be reviewed in conjunction with future updates to the Smart Growth Map.